 A freelance writer specialized in editing corporate newsletters.
 She will then have her articles and personal advertisements published for free in association newsletters that target her market in exchange for editing the publisher's business correspondence let alone the newsletters themselves.

-Here's another example.
-Hotels make up the majority of the clientele of an advertising agent specializing in elevator advertising.
-Hotels place the agent's brochures in all the vacant rooms and suites for free in exchange for free advertising space in the elevators of other business office buildings.
+An advertising agent specializes in elevator advertising.
+Hotels place the agent's brochures in all its executive suites, which are often rented by traveling executives, in exchange for free advertising space in elevators of other business office buildings.

-What kind of product or service do you offer from which a referral-source may benefit (and one who caters to the same market your do)?
+What kind of product or service do you offer from which a referral-source may benefit, one who caters to the same market you do?
 Think of ways of being able to offer your products or services for free in exchange for pre-qualified leads or, as mentioned in info-networking, promotional efforts.

 Intra-networking can also become powerfully effective if you were lucky enough to stumble onto another company that offers products or services that complement your products or services well, while at the same time sharing costs (such as advertising costs), leads, as well as clients.